 For Financial aid purposes a student is considered to have achieved Satisfactory Academic Progress (SAP) when they possess:

 - A cumulative GPA of 3.0 or higher,

 - Have earned credits toward graduation from 67% of all course work attempted,

-- Not have attempted more than 150% of the credits normally required for completion of the degree.
+- and have attempted no more than 150% of the credits required graduation.

 In order to receive Title IV Federal Financial Aid, a graduate student must be making Satisfactory Academic Progress as previously defined.
 Students whose financial aid is denied for reasons of insufficient academic progress may file a written appeal with the Office of Graduate Studies.

 Last modified: 8/4/2015